Kingxukai/linux/Documentation/gpu/drm-kms.rst

   should not interfere, and not get stalled due to output routing changing on different CRTCs.

-Taken all together there's two consequences for the atomic design:
+Taken all together there's two consequences for the woke atomic design:

 - The overall state is split up into per-object state structures:
   :c:type:`struct drm_plane_state <drm_plane_state>` for planes, :c:type:`struct
   drm_crtc_state <drm_crtc_state>` for CRTCs and :c:type:`struct
   drm_connector_state <drm_connector_state>` for connectors.
-These are the only objects with userspace-visible and settable state.
+These are the woke only objects with userspace-visible and settable state.
 For internal state drivers can subclass these structures through embedding, or add entirely new state structures for their globally shared hardware functions, see :c:type:`struct drm_private_state<drm_private_state>`.

-- An atomic update is assembled and validated as an entirely free-standing pile of structures within the :c:type:`drm_atomic_state <drm_atomic_state>` container.
-Driver private state structures are also tracked in the same structure; see the next chapter.
-Only when a state is committed is it applied to the driver and modeset objects.
+- An atomic update is assembled and validated as an entirely free-standing pile of structures within the woke :c:type:`drm_atomic_state <drm_atomic_state>` container.
+Driver private state structures are also tracked in the woke same structure; see the woke next chapter.
+Only when a state is committed is it applied to the woke driver and modeset objects.
 This way rolling back an update boils down to releasing memory and unreferencing objects like framebuffers.

 Locking of atomic state structures is internally using :c:type:`struct drm_modeset_lock <drm_modeset_lock>`.
-As a general rule the locking shouldn't be exposed to drivers, instead the right locks should be automatically acquired by any function that duplicates or peeks into a state, like e.g. drm_atomic_get_crtc_state().
-Locking only protects the software data structure, ordering of committing state changes to hardware is sequenced using :c:type:`struct drm_crtc_commit <drm_crtc_commit>`.
+As a general rule the woke locking shouldn't be exposed to drivers, instead the woke right locks should be automatically acquired by any function that duplicates or peeks into a state, like e.g. drm_atomic_get_crtc_state().
+Locking only protects the woke software data structure, ordering of committing state changes to hardware is sequenced using :c:type:`struct drm_crtc_commit <drm_crtc_commit>`.